University of South Africa: Accreditation

-International accreditation of Unisa's qualifications
+International accreditation of UNISA's qualifications

-Unisa is inter alia listed in the following publications: International Handbook of Universities published by the United Nations Education, Scientific and Cultural Organization (UNESCO) and officially verified by the International Association of Universities.
+UNISA is inter alia listed in the following publications: International Handbook of Universities published by the United Nations Education, Scientific and Cultural Organization (UNESCO) and officially verified by the International Association of Universities.

 In other cases the publication of an institution's name in specific authoritative publications forms the basis of accreditation.
-Students must however enquire from the specific foreign country/university whether Unisa's qualifications are accredited/recognised.
+Students must however inquire from the specific foreign country/university whether UNISA's qualifications are accredited/recognized.

-Internationally, Unisa is listed in the Commonwealth Universities Handbook of 1999 and also in the International Handbook of Universities of 1998.
+Internationally, UNISA is listed in the Commonwealth Universities Handbook of 1999 and also in the International Handbook of Universities of 1998.
 It is actually listed as Member of the Association of Commonwealth Universities (ACU 2018).

 The qualifications offered by the College of Science, Engineering and Technology are also accredited internationally through the accreditation done by the Engineering Council of South Africa under the Dublin and Sydney Accords.

 Entrance requirements

 Students need a school-leaving qualification that would entitle them to enter a university or college in their own country.
-The majority of applications are now processed online., you will need to meet the requirements for the course you are looking to study.
+The majority of applications are now processed online.
+Applicants must meet the requirements for the course they wish to study.

 The university has introduced new rules on entrance requirements since 2014, this outright rejects TVET College graduates.
 Previously these students was allowed to complete bridge subjects and even Higher Certificates before going towards the Diploma and National Diploma.
 Even completing the National Senior Certificate (Vocational) Level 4 will not be accepted without further education.
 Universities South Africa argue the subjects from the school curriculum are more "significant in-depth" than the N3 subjects.
 The university is therefore likely the only university with this rule.
-Universities South Africa refers these students to consider other universities and colleges.
+University of South Africa refers these students to consider other universities and colleges.

+Distance education at UNISA

+UNISA is renowned for its versatile teaching approaches, providing online and distance courses and high-quality education.
+Since its establishment, UNISA has proposed the concept of "learner-centered" distance open education.
+Over the past century and a half, UNISA has continuously provided high-quality, efficiency-driven tools for students and teachers, for example, providing data services for students and academic personnel to access UNISA's virtual education environment.

+UNISA has seized the opportunities of digital transformation, facilitated high scientific research output, and ensured more efficient course implementation through multiple and strategic partnerships of the years to enhance and innovate open and distance learning experience across the world.
+Notable among these partnerships is the Times Higher Education – University of South Africa on University Impact Forum: Quality Education by hosting higher education leaders to develop quality education in Africa to meet the United Nations Sustainable Development Goal 4 - Quality Education.
+Higher education Africa is hindered by chronic lack of investment, an unsustainable policy environment, competition from outside Africa for academic talent, international conflicts and a colonial legacy that has created multiple socio-economic challenges that higher education must respond to.